ssalb/ssalb.github.io/_posts/2025-06-25-auto-rag-agent.md

 This article shares my first experience and impressions while building a *smol* prototype agent that ingests your documents, indexes them for retrieval, and answers questions about their content.

+Do you want to see the code?
+[Here's the repo](https://github.com/ssalb/auto-rag-agent) too!

 ## The Stack

 This project uses several well-known packages—including *transformers* and *sentence-transformers* for LLMs and embeddings, plus *Gradio* for the UI.